vmchale/tin-summer/README.md

 #### Reasons to use `du`

-  * Reads disk usage, not file sizes
+  * Reads disk usage, not just file sizes
   * Optionally dereferences symlinks
   * Slightly faster on small directories
   * Stable and well-supported